aaronArinder/node-twitter-cli/README.md

 Clone the repository and run `npm install`.

 Find `env-example.js`.
-Fill our `env-example` with the corresponding keys/tokens in your twitter app's `keys and tokens` tab.
+Fill out `env-example` with the corresponding keys/tokens in your twitter app's `keys and tokens` tab.

+Change `env-example.js`'s name to `env.js`.

 #### Example usage